Darshan4114/django-hotel-management-system/README.md

 5. Cheers!
 Thats all there is to it

 **Thanks for using my repository, if you find any bugs, you can raise an issue.
 If you would like to help me make it better, I will very much appreciate your PR.
 Thank you :)**

+My Web Developer Portfolio - https://darshandhabale.com
+I have updated this portfolio with my latest neo-brutalism and hand drawn design.